flashbake/sandbox/README.md

 Consists of:

-* a typescript flashbake endpoint+relay with:
+* a typescript **flashbake endpoint** with:
   * an injection endpoint for a tezos client to push an operation
   * logic to intercept mempool transmission between node and baker
-* a nginx config acting as tezos rpc, and forwarding most queries to an actual tezos RPC, except the inject operation which goes to the flashbake endpoint+relay
+* **flashbake relay**, a nginx config acting as tezos rpc, and forwarding most queries to an actual tezos RPC, except the inject operation which goes to the flashbake endpoint
-* a fork of tezos-k8s to host flashbake relay as a proxy between node and baker, injecting operations if applicable
+* a fork of tezos-k8s to host flashbake relay as a proxy between node and baker, listening on port 10732 as injection endpoint

 ## How to deploy the prototype locally